 I’m a firm believer of the adage “sharing is caring”.
-So, what better way to support my fellow law students than to give out some of my latest creations!
+What better way to support my fellow law students than to give out some of my latest creations!

-(NOTE: Click the the download icon found on the upper right corner of each box.
-It is beside the printer icon.)
+(NOTE: Click the the arrow on the upper right corner and select DOWNLOAD.)

 Share these with your law school friends!